Skip to content

 The most useful restaurant German phrases first

-If you are in a hurry, learn these before anything else.
+If you are in a hurry, memorize these before anything else.

 EnglishGermanPronunciation